“Psyche Revived by Cupid’s Kiss” by Antonio Canova

 This marble sculpture from 1787 is by the Venetian Italian Neoclassical sculptor, Antonio Canova, and is titled “Psyche Revived by Cupid’s Kiss”.
 This is a supreme example of the Neoclassical art movement that began with the Age of Enlightenment in the eighteenth century.
 It is considered Canova’s masterpiece.

-Interestingly, this statue was not meant to be looked at from any one angle and was actually built to revolve.
+Interestingly, this statue was not meant to be looked at from any one angle.
 This garnered it some criticism as critics thought that the viewer would have to circle around the entire statue to understand it without any one clear perspective.
 Others thought it was too erotic.
 This did not impact Canova’s career, however, as the public and the political powers loved his work, and he remained incredibly popular in his day.
 Both Napoleon Bonaparte and Catherine II sought Canova for their own purposes, though Canova believed and repeatedly said that “art was above politics.”

 Meanwhile, Psyche remains so beautiful, that suitors are afraid to ask for her hand.
 Her parents get distressed and ask the god Apollo for help.
 Apollo tells Psyche’s parents to get her ready as if to be sacrificed, and after they leave her on a cliff, Psyche is transported to a wood where she spends her time with an invisible suitor who only visits her at night and who she is not allowed to look upon.
 After some time, and with some curiosity, Psyche looks at her lover and sees that it is Cupid, who immediately leaves her to go back to the realm of the gods.